Find the location with

 Photo curtesy of Jim Scott

 As you will see in the photos and videos throughout this site, there is no special dress code.
 It is a good idea to bring an extra layer to wear while sitting out.
 Men are encouraged to wear kilts but it is not essential.
-Note that the dancing surface in the gardens has recently been relaid, and we do not have experience of dancing on it yet.
-We are told that the new surface is similar to the surface often used in children's playgrounds.
-This probably means that it will not have much slip, but will be much softer than the former flagstones.Back to the Homepage
+The dancing surface, which was relayed a couple of years ago, is similar to the covering of some children's playgrounds, and so is slightly springy and rather non-slip, so many types of footwear will be found comfortable.
+(The new surface replaced the hard flagstones visible in some of pictures and videos on this website.)Back to the Homepage